tylerbishopdev/Internetery-com/README.md

 Home of the internetery on Astro.

+Made with Astro, styled with Tailwind, and using VS Code ext. w/ Frontmatter CMS to add dyanmic markdown articles.

+## Site is stupid fast

+100/100 Google Pagespeed.

+Made the way the web should be and published to Cloudflare for free :)

 ## Commands

 All commands are run from the root of the project, from a terminal: